-It’s time to move on from personal life habits and take a look at household management habits!
-Today we are going to talk about setting up a cleaning schedule for your home.
-Once again, it’s going to be simple for the sake of success.
+Today we are going to delve into household management habits and specifically, set up a cleaning schedule for your home.
+Once again, it’s going to be simple for the sake of success!

 WHY A CLEANING SCHEDULE?

-If our homes are going to become a place of hospitality and sharing, we need to treat the home as if it has purpose and value.
-And no one trashes what they deem as important!
+If our homes are going to become a place of giving and hospitality, we must treat the home as if it has purpose and value.
+Whatever we value in this life, we take pains to care for.

-My brain starting working.
-How did the women of long ago manage all these things?
+Instead of perusing the internet for ‘household management tips,’ I peeled back the pages of history.
+How did stay-at-home women of long ago manage their busy lives?
 And with a handful of kids in tow?

 We know from historical records that household cleanliness took a huge leap forward after Louis Pasteur’s discovery in the mid 1800’s.
-Some women were so conscious of germs and so incredibly houseproud, they mopped the kitchen twice a day.
+Some women were so conscious of germs, so incredibly houseproud that they mopped the kitchen twice a day.
+Twice!

-Crazy!
 And yet?
-They obviously knew something about household and time management that I didn’t!
+They obviously knew something about household management that I did not!
 As I parted the pages of history and searched for the secret to their success, a pattern began to emerge.

 THE HOMEMAKER’S SECRET TO SUCCESS

-What I discovered was this: to each day they assigned a particular task on top of regular household duties (such as making beds, wiping dishes, making meals, etc).
+What I discovered was this: these woman assigned one particular task to each day on top of regular household duties (making beds, wiping dishes, preparing meals, etc).

 It varied from home to home and often, according to season.
 But homemakers knew what to expect for each day and turned their energies toward accomplishing that particular task.

-Gals, lemme tell you…it WORKED!
-I’ve never felt so on top of my household as I do now.
+Ladies, let me tell you…it WORKED!
+I’ve never felt so on top of my household duties as I do now.
 And the best part?
-It doesn’t have to be complicated.
+It’s incredibly simple!

 CHOOSE YOUR TASKS

-Our lives, homes and situations are all different.
-Take time to consider the particulars of your home.
-Which common tasks would you like to see accomplished on a regular basis?
+Our lives and situations are all different, so take time to consider the particulars of your home.
+Which common tasks would you like to see accomplished on a weekly basis?

 Swept floors?
-Laundry?
+Folded laundry?
 Clean bathrooms?
 Organized bedrooms?
-De-cluttering common living areas?
+De-cluttered living areas?
 A tidy entrance?

-Also make time to consider the lists we made at the beginning of this series.
+Also take time to consider the lists we made at the beginning of this series.
 Re-examine the ‘home’ category.
-Which things drain you most about your home if left undone?
+Which things drain you most in the home if left undone?
 What makes you feel good about it?

 From these two considerations, choose a task for each day of the week (Mon-Fri).
-Write it on a calendar or post a note on your fridge.
+Then, write tasks into your calendar or post a note on your fridge.

 KEEP IT SIMPLE